CosmicScale/PSBBN-Definitive-English-Patch/README.md

 - Launching the **Dillo** web browser will open a mirror of the old official PS2 Linux website, where you can find a wide range of software to download and try.

 ### Reassign Cross and Circle Buttons
+**NOTE: This feature is for PSBBN only.**
 This option lets you swap the functions of the **×** and **○** buttons on your controller.
 You can choose between the standard layout (**×** = enter, **○** = back) or the alternate layout (**○** = enter, **×** = back), depending on your preference.

+### Change Language
+When **PSBBN** is installed, this option changes the system language of PSBBN.
+For Japanese users, it also downloads and installs the Japanese versions of the [Online Game Channels](#game-channel).

+For both **PSBBN** and [HOSDMenu](#hosdmenu) users, this option also updates the [POPS](#popstarter-and-virtual-memory-cards) IGR message and the language preference used by the [Game Installer](#game-and-app-installer).

+After changing the language, it is recommended that you rerun the [Game Installer](#game-and-app-installer) and select *Add Additional Games and Apps* to update game titles to your selected language.
+For PSBBN users, this will also update PlayStation game manuals.

+PSBBN users who previously swapped the **×** and **○** buttons using the [Reassign Cross and Circle Buttons](#reassign-cross-and-circle-buttons) option should run it again after changing the language.

 # Notes